2009 Namibian general election: RDP

 This was the first general election for the Rally for Democracy and Progress.
 The party's nominee for president was Hidipo Hamutenya, a former government minister of SWAPO.
 The RDP was considered the main opposition to the ruling SWAPO.
 It gained eight seats in the National Assembly and became the Official Opposition.

 NUDO

 On 16 October 2009, the National Unity Democratic Organisation (NUDO) was the first political party to officially submit their candidate, Kuaima Riruako, for president.

 Observers

-The National Society for Human Rights' observer status was withdrawn by the electoral commission, which said it was "not impartial".
-The organisation said it would approach the High Court to contest the decision; the court later ordered the commission to reinstate the organisation.
+The National Society for Human Rights' observer status was withdrawn by the Electoral Commission of Namibia, which said it was "not impartial".
+The organisation said it would approach the High Court to contest the decision; the court later ordered the commission to restore the organisation's observer status.

 Procedure

 Though the country planned to buy electronic voting machines from India sometime in 2009, the Electoral Commission assured the National Assembly that they would not be used in the 2009 elections.